Drapadon-us/DigyttPlace/README.md

 # ty jalen for the code lmfao

+# This project is running at https://place.drapadon.us

 Do you want to run your own r/place?

 I know rummaging through the code was hard for me to figure out, so here's how!

 Here's how!
-clone this repository by opening a terminal window and running `git clone https://www.github.com/digytt/digyttplace/` make sure you have node.js installed on your machine.
+clone this repository by opening a terminal window and running `git clone https://www.github.com/digytt/digyttplace.git` make sure you have node.js installed on your machine.

 go to /data/config.json and change guildId, guildName, guildInvite, and adminRoles to your own server's.